btcbarkeep/aina-api/COMPREHENSIVE_AUDIT_REPORT.md

 ## 📝 CONCLUSION

-The codebase is generally well-structured and follows good practices, but has several critical security and reliability issues that must be addressed before production deployment.
-The most critical issues are related to incomplete access control and unsafe error handling.
+The codebase is generally well-structured and follows good practices. **All critical security and reliability issues have been resolved.** The codebase is now production-ready from a critical issue perspective, though high-priority improvements are still recommended.

-**Overall Grade:** **B-** (Good with Critical Issues)
+**Overall Grade:** **B+** (Good - All Critical Issues Resolved)

-**Recommendation:** Address all critical and high-priority issues before production deployment.
-The codebase shows good architectural decisions but needs security hardening and error handling improvements.
+**Recommendation:** The codebase is ready for production deployment from a critical security standpoint.
+High-priority issues (code duplication, logging consistency, performance optimizations) should be addressed in upcoming sprints but are not blockers.

 ---